Thukkachi Abatsahayesvar Temple

 Thukkachi Abatsahayesvar temple (also known as Sri Abathsahayeswarar Sowndaranayaki Ambal temple) is a Shiva temple in Thukkachi village near Kumbakonam in Tamil Nadu, India.

 History

 The temple is in Thukkachi village, on the banks of the Arasalar River, 16 km east of Kumbakonam.
 The village derives its name from Durga Achi, after the goddess Durga seen in the temple, which over time got corrupted to become Thukkachi.
-The original temple was built by Rajendra Chola I (ruled between 1014-1044 CE).
+The original temple was built by Rajendra Chola I (ruled between 1014 and 1044 CE).
 Legend says that Vikrama Chola suffered from vitiligo and visited many temples to pray for respite from the disease.
 Lord Abathsahayeswarar (Shiva) visited him in his dream when he was camping near Thukkachi, and asked him to worship him for 48 days.
 The king was completely cured in due course and subsequently ordered the expansion of the temple.
 The temple is also known as Southern Kalahasti after the temple town of Srikalahasti in Andhra Pradesh.